scizen9/SEDM-Docs/source/Pipeline.rst

 ``make report``

 ``make finalreport``

+This last command will now prompt you for a comment about the night.
+Refer to the seeing monitor or the night statistics page on the pharos website and briefly record the quality of the seeing and conditions for the night in your comment.

 It is a good idea to check this e-mail (if you are on the list) and make sure all of the links work and that the correct extractions are displayed.